-Usually, when one speaks of having the goal to burn the fat around their stomach, one basically refers to, is two separate kinds of fat deposits, the first one is visceral fat also known as the active fat and the fat under your skin or the subcutaneous fat.
+Usually, when one speaks of having the goal to burn the fat around their stomach, one basically refers to two separate kinds of fat deposits.
+The first one is visceral fat also known as “active fat” and the second one is the fat just under your skin or the subcutaneous fat.
 The latter is actually the one you can “see” when you pinch your arms, belly, thighs or any “loose” and “jiggly” part of your body.
 Visceral fat is, however, a lot harder to notice since it surrounds the organs in your midsection, like the pancreas, liver and it also surrounds your intestines.

 1. You should follow a properly customized diet plan according to your needs

 The main weapon to lose visceral fat is your diet.
 A good strategy is to fill up on fresh veggies and fruits which are full of nutrients and fiber which will ease the digestion.
 You need to consult with a professional nutritionist who will help you design proper diet plan as per your needs with the primary aim of health improvement and weight loss.